Bergen International Film Festival

+The festival is especially renowned for its strong documentary selection, with programs on human rights, the climate and environment, architecture, and academic research.
+These programs are presented in collaboration with relevant organizations, and screenings are often combined with introductions or panel debates, further enhancing the festival´s ability to inspire and spark a conversation.
+As a vibrant hub for new films and perspectives, the festival has become a destination for film-lovers in Norway, and a platform for a more informed, connected, and creative society.

 History

 In 2000, Bergen was a European Capital of Culture.
-Due to the occasion, Bergen Cinema arranged Bergen International Film Festival, with the most important films from the festival circuit of the year and many sneak previews of movies already picked up for Norwegian distribution.
+Due to the occasion, the city of Bergen through Bergen kino established the Bergen International Film Festival, with the most important films from the festival circuit of the year and many sneak previews of movies already picked up for Norwegian distribution.
 BIFF was one of the most successful events to take place during the celebration of the Cultural City, and was arranged again the year after.

-Over the years the festival has grown to become the biggest film festival in Norway, with more than 150 films and 60,000 admissions in 2019.
+Over the years the festival has grown to become the biggest film festival in Norway, with more than 120 films and 55,000 admissions in 2024.

 Programmes

 Bergen International Film Festival is organised in various sections: